sratatata/sratatata.github.io/cv.md

 ## Employment History
 ### Samsung Electronics Sp. z o.o. , Warsaw 	06.2016 - present
 #### as Part Leader
 I’m team leader of 19 person development team.
 To my duties belongs coaching, tech-leading, trainings organization, projects leading if no Scrum is applied and administration.
 I’m working also on improving team to team communication in our division with inspiration of Scrum tools.
-Second objective is to enhance people to more pro-active attitude.
+Second objective is to enhance teammates to more pro-active attitude.

 ### Samsung Electronics Sp. z o.o. , Warsaw 	11.2014 - 06.2016
 #### as Senior Software Engineer